The tax code change unleashing $25B in clean energy investment

 On Monday, Navajo Power Home, which provides solar and battery systems for off-grid homes on Navajo and Hopi lands, announced that it had worked with Basis Climate to sell what might be the smallest tax-credit transfer to date — a $355,000 investment tax credit tied to solar-battery systems for about 100 homes.
 In a press release, Basis co-founder Derek Silverman cited the deal as a proving point for the company’s goal to make it easy for buyers and sellers alike to transact on sub–$1 million deals.”

 At the same time, tax-credit transfers are also bankrolling major projects.
-Bank of America got the ball rolling in August 2023 with a deal to buy $580 million in wind-energy tax credits from a $1.5 billion wind farm being built by clean power developer Invenergy.
+Bank of America got the ball rolling in August 2023 with a deal to buy $580 million in wind-energy tax credits from a $1.5 billion portfolio of renewable projects being built by clean power developer Invenergy.
 Multiple $100 million–plus transfers have closed in the past 15 months for utility-scale clean energy projects involving wind-power developer Avangrid and solar developer Recurrent Energy.

 Other large-scale deals have centered on tax credits created for the first time by the Inflation Reduction Act, such as the 45X Advanced Manufacturing Production Credit.
 In January, First Solar, the country’s biggest solar panel manufacturer, announced two deals to sell up to $700 million worth of production tax credits.